Nix The Toxins!

 The problem occurs when you are exposed to more toxicants than your body is able to eliminate.
 If you are taking in too much too quickly, your body’s elimination processes may break down.
-The more toxicant taken in (e.g., dose), the more likely your elimination systems will become overloaded resulting in harmful health effects.
+The more toxicants taken in (e.g., the dose you receive), the more likely your elimination systems will become overloaded— resulting in harmful health effects.

 Your kidneys’ primary function is to filter your blood.
 The organ contains millions of microscopic units called nephrons, which filter your blood to eliminate waste and regulate your body’s fluid and electrolyte balance.
 The liver, on the other hand, is the primary detoxifying agent.
 It is responsible for keeping pathogens from entering the bloodstream.
-It is well-equipped to eliminate toxins that are either created by your body or ingested, absorbed, or inhaled.
+It is well-equipped to eliminate toxicants that are ingested, absorbed, or inhaled, or created by your body.
 So, if you are careful about what cleaning products or pollution you might be exposed to on a daily basis and you maintain a healthy, balanced lifestyle, your body has the tools to eliminate the substances that may be harmful.

 Hydrate, Hydrate, Hydrate!

 Eat nutritious whole foods, exercise, and hydrate.
 This will help facilitate healthy blood circulation and the elimination of unneeded substances from the body.
 If your body is being fed and hydrated properly, your liver and kidneys have the tools to detoxify on their own.
-In fact, recent studies have shown that the traditional recommendation of “8 servings of water per day” is unsubstantiated.
-Nutritionists are now saying that you should aim to consume roughly half an ounce – one ounce of water per pound.
+In fact, recent studies have shown that the traditional recommendation of ‘8 servings of water per day’ is actually unsubstantiated!
+Nutritionists are now saying that you should aim to consume roughly half an ounce to one ounce of water per pound.